If there’s one topic that trips people up (both new and experienced) in the networking industry, it is that of Subnetting.

-As we have seen, subnetting is really about maths (binary, addition, subtraction, orders) and to excel in it, you must be able to quickly do these calculations in your head (mental maths).
+As we have seen, subnetting is really about math (binary, addition, subtraction, orders) and to excel in it, you must be able to quickly do these calculations in your head (mental math).
 We discussed how subnet masks and prefix lengths help move networks to a classless nature.
 We then considered several subnetting examples that you will encounter in your everyday networking life, including VLSM.

 Keep in mind that, especially in certification exams, questions about subnetting are not always as straightforward as we have looked at in this article.
 In many cases, you are not given the subnet itself but an IP address on that subnet which means that you will first need to determine the subnet on which the address sits.

 Here are some tools to further your subnetting practice: